Boss UltraPoxy 1ltr pack

 Uses:

-Preparation:
+Substrate Preparation:

 • Metals: Degrease surfaces if necessary.
-Use an abrasive cleaning method such as blasting, sanding, grinding, wire brushing, etching etc to provide a clean bright surface.
+Use an abrasive cleaning method such as blasting, sanding, grinding, wire brushing, etching etc. to provide a clean bright surface.

 • Fibreglass & GRP: Degrease and cross hatch sand with 60-100 grit paper.
 Polyester must be fully cured.
 Take special care to remove any surface wax.
 Remove sanding dust.